 How To Use The Oil Paint Filter In Photoshop CC

 Written by Steve Patterson.
-In this tutorial, we'll learn how to use the Oil Paint filter in Photoshop CC to easily turn any photo into an oil painted masterpiece!
-The Oil Paint filter was first introduced as an official filter in Photoshop CS6, but for whatever reason, it disappeared in the initial release of Photoshop CC.
+The Oil Paint filter was first introduced as an official filter in Photoshop CS6.
+But for whatever reason, it disappeared in the initial release of Photoshop CC.
 Thankfully, as of the November 2015 Creative Cloud updates, the Oil Paint filter is back!
 And even though it's essentially the same filter that it was back in CS6 (which isn't a bad thing), the CC version now sports a much smaller, less intimidating dialog box that makes using it seem easier than ever.

 Now, I'll be the first to admit that I'm not a painter.
 And if you saw anything I've tried to paint, you'd be the second to admit I'm not a painter.
 But thanks to Photoshop and its Oil Paint filter, I don't have to be!
 I can still pretend I'm the next Vincent van Gogh without a shred of real-world evidence to support it.
 And while a Photoshopped oil painting effect may not fool any professional art dealers or ever hang on a gallery wall, turning one of your photos into an oil painting is still lots of fun, and the results can look very impressive.